On the compactness of weak solutions to the Navier-Stokes-Korteweg equations for capillary fluids: Introduction

 However when dealing with general finite energy weak solutions to \eqref{eq:qns1}-\eqref{eq:qns2}, a major mathematical difficulty arises in defining the velocity field in the vacuum region, due to the degeneracy of the viscosity coefficient $h(\rho)=\rho$.
 The momentum density is always well defined, but unfortunately the standard a priori estimates given by the physical energy (and by the BD entropy) do not avoid a possible concentration which would prevent the convergence of the convective term in the compactness argument.
 Furthermore due to the presence of the capillarity term, a Mellet-Vasseur type estimate \cite{MV} does not seem to be available for the system \eqref{eq:qns1}-\eqref{eq:qns2}.
 This problem was overcome for the quantum case when the viscosity coefficients are chosen to be $h(\rho)=\rho$ and $g(\rho)=0$.
 In \cite{AS}, by defining a suitable velocity it is possible to consider an alternative formulation of the system where the third order term vanishes, thus allowing the derivation of a Mellet and Vasseur type estimate for the new velocity.
 Alternatively, in \cite{LV} the authors replace the Mellet-Vasseur argument a by truncation method, so that they can recover the necessary compactness.
 In both the results in \cite{AS} and \cite{LV} it is crucial that the viscosity and capillarity coefficients satisfy

 Note that this relation \eqref{eq:relation} plays a crucial role in the theory, see for example \cite{BGL} where the authors study the vanishing viscosity limit for the quantum Navier-Stokes equations, or \cite{AS1} where \eqref{eq:relation} is extensively exploited to construct the approximating system and \cite{BCNV} where numerical methods are performed.
-We stress that in \eqref{eq:qns1}-\eqref{eq:qns2} the viscosity and capillarity coefficients do not satisfy the relation \eqref{eq:relation} and hence in this paper we cannot rely on a similar analysis.
+In particular, in all the existing literature, the relation \eqref{eq:relation} has been proved to be fundamental in order to show compactness of solutions.
+We stress that in \eqref{eq:qns1}-\eqref{eq:qns2} the viscosity and capillarity coefficients do not satisfy the relation \eqref{eq:relation} and therefore those previous arguments cannot be applied to system under our consideration.

+In this paper we overcome this difficulty.
 In order to prove our compactness result, we also exploit a truncation argument.
 Contrarily to \cite{LV}, here it is not sufficient to truncate only the velocity field because of the lack of control on the third order term.
 To overcome this issue we also perform an additional truncation of the density.
 Unfortunately, this approach is not as straightforward as it would appear at a first glance.
 Indeed when truncating for example the convective term, some remainders cannot be simply controlled from the a priori estimates.
 Thus we need to introduce several scales of truncations, in order to control all the error terms.

 As already remarked, inferring compactness properties for solutions to fluid dynamical systems like \eqref{eq:qns1}-\eqref{eq:qns2} are only the first step towards an existence result for global in time finite energy weak solutions.
 Usually this is combined with the construction of a suitable sequence of smooth approximate solutions.
 Potentially, this latter step could be achieved by considering the following approximating system